PixelVision8/SpaceStation8/Docs/Home.md

 ![image-20211005232746316](images/disk-icon.png)

-**Space Station 8** is a `Mico Platformer` created [in 72 hours for Ludum Dare 49](https://ldjam.com) based on a game I used to play on my original Macintosh called [Spacestation Pheta](https://en.wikipedia.org/wiki/Spacestation_Pheta).
+**Space Station 8** is a `Micro Platformer` created [in 72 hours for Ludum Dare 49](https://ldjam.com) based on a game I used to play on my original Macintosh called [Spacestation Pheta](https://en.wikipedia.org/wiki/Spacestation_Pheta).
 Space Station 8 is also heavily inspired by [Bitsy](http://make.bitsy.org) and my Fantasy Console, [Pixel Vision 8](https://pixelvision8.com), which I used to create the game.

 ![spacestation-pheta](images/spacestation-pheta.png)